tachi-hi/tts_samples/index.md

+---
+layout: layout
+title: Demo page of Our TTS
+---

 # Demo page of Our TTS

 This is a demo page of our paper __Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks With Guided Attention__, submitted to ICASSP 2018.